Travel guidance for businesses

 We want to hear about the changes you're implementing to:

-- Help and encourage your employees to travel differently, in a way that's healthy for them
+- Enable and encourage your employees to travel differently

 - Reduce the volume and impact of construction related road freight to and from your sites

 Help us publicise your leadership by emailing us details of your best practice at firstname.lastname@example.org

 We have developed an Active travel toolkit providing practical tools and advice to confidently encourage and enable your workforce to choose active travel options (including walking, jogging and cycling) to and from their place of work.

 Supporting active travel amongst your workforce will ensure you have resilient policies at the heart of your recovery plans.
 The information and ideas in this toolkit have proven benefits for both employees' mental and physical wellbeing and businesses' resilience and productivity.

 This guidance is aimed at businesses looking for advice on how to provide cycle parking as a way of encouraging employees, visitors and customers to cycle to their premises.